openchlai/General_Documenation/02_System_Design_and_Architecture/01_Frontend/01_Product_Design/01_UI_UX_Specifications/UI_UX_Specifications.md

 - Ensure compliance with security and accessibility standards.
 - Expand automation and AI-powered recommendations.

-This document will continue to evolve based on real-world usage and stakeholder feedback.
+This document will continue to evolve based on the customer and user feedback.